mosteo/rxada/README.md

 # README #

 RxAda, an experiment on porting [ReactiveX](http://reactivex.io/) to Ada.
-At this time there is only a proof-of-concept example.
+At this time this is an incomplete proof-of-concept with a few implemented operators.
+Schedulers and subscriptions are implemented though.

 Quick example.
 Suppose a Java 8 case where we print the length of a string: